-“Nursing Home Level of Care” may sound like an obvious care requirement but each state defines “Nursing Home Level of Care” differently and there is considerable variation among the states.
-One way for a family to assess whether a loved one requires nursing home care (without a formal designation from a doctor) is to think about if their loved one was left alone for several hours.
-Is it likely they would be a danger to themselves?
-And what are the reasons that they would be in danger.
+“Nursing Home Level of Care” may sound like an obvious care requirement, but each state defines what this means differently and there is considerable variation among the states.
+One way for a family to assess whether a loved one requires nursing home care (without a formal designation from a doctor) is to consider what would happen if their loved one was left alone for several hours.
+Would they be a danger to themselves?
+If so, what are the reasons?
 Are they medically related?
 For example, do they require assistance with IV drops or a ventilator?
-Is it because of a cognitive challenge such as Alzheimer’s / dementia related memory issues?
-Is their behavior challenging to the extent where they lack self-control?
-Or finally, do they have functional challenges such as the inability to dress, eat, transfer or use the toilet?
-If the individual is in danger for two of these reasons, it is likely they would qualify for nursing home level of care and therefore qualify for Medicaid from a “level of care” perspective.
+Are they cognitively challenged, such as having Alzheimer’s / dementia related memory issues?
+Does their behavior lack self-control?
+Do they have functional challenges, such as the inability to complete Activities of Daily Living (dressing, eating, transferring, using the toilet, etc.)?
+If the individual is in danger for two of these reasons, it is likely they would qualify for NHLOC, and therefore, qualify for Medicaid from a “level of care” perspective.

-A related question is does Medicaid cover nursing home care for dementia?
-A diagnosis of Alzheimer’s or other related dementia does not automatically make one eligible for nursing home Medicaid.
+A related question is if Medicaid covers nursing home care for dementia?
+A diagnosis of Alzheimer’s or related dementia does not automatically make one eligible for Nursing Home Medicaid.
 This is especially true for individuals in the early stages of the disease.
-However, as the condition progresses, these individuals will certainly meet Medicaid’s nursing home level of care requirements.
+However, as the condition progresses, these individuals will certainly meet Medicaid’s Nursing Home Level of Care requirements.